rmattila/rmattila.github.io/publications.md

 for the Identification of Hidden Markov Models*](http://arxiv.org/abs/1507.06346).
 In 17th IFAC Symposium on System Identification (SYSID 2015), Beijing, China, 2015.

+### Other:

+* Robert Mattila, Vikram Krishnamurthy and Bo Wahlberg, [*Recursive Method of Moments Identification of Hidden Markov Models using Convex Optimization*](/public/poster_ernsi2015.pdf).
+Poster at the 2015 Workshop of the European Research Network on System Identification (ERNSI), September, Varberg, Sweden.

 * Robert Mattila, [*On Identification of Hidden Markov Models Using Spectral and Non-Negative Matrix Factorization